fabulousfeng/Othello/README.md

 This game supports one or two players.

 For one player mode, it uses Minimax search algorithm in general.
-Alpha-Beta prunning search is also used to minimize the branches of the whole searching trees.
+Alpha-Beta pruning search is also used to minimize the branches of the whole game searching tree.

 The static heuristic maxtrix(8•8) for calculating utility of the game state is as follows: weights = {